IMGIITRoorkee/omniport-docs/docs/source/structure/architecture.rst

 Services may depend on other services, which is strongly encouraged because it leads to a cohesive system.

+Services are the common substrate that everything else assumes is there, so installing all of them is the sane default.
+Nothing in the code enforces it, though: discovery is a scan of the ``services/`` directory, and a service you never cloned is simply never found, without complaint.
+What you cannot do is de-select a service through configuration, because every service that is discovered is allowed unconditionally, bypassing the per-site allow list that apps are put through.
-All services must be installed for Omniport to function properly.
-Services cannot be chosen at will.
-Services do not contain any form of filtering based on user roles, corresponding active statuses, or IP addresses.
+Services contain no filtering whatsoever, neither on user roles, nor on corresponding active statuses, nor on IP addresses.

 Services, and services only, may appear in the Omniport sidebar.
 The subset of services that appear in the sidebar are defined by their ``config.json`` file on